Skip to main content

 It Keeps Old and Similar Addresses in Play

-A big problem is these errors can go by unnoticed - choosing the wrong John Smith, selecting an old supplier contact, or picking an external address that looks almost identical to an internal one.
+A big problem is that these errors can go unnoticed: choosing the wrong John Smith, selecting an old supplier contact, or picking an external address that looks almost identical to an internal one.

 Microsoft says Outlook's AutoComplete list is generated automatically from addresses people have sent to previously, and both Microsoft and Google provide controls to remove or limit suggested recipients and auto-created contacts.